 On December 4, 2019, the Company appointed René Burgos Díaz to the Board.
-With this appointment, the Company's Board totals eight members, all of whom are independent.
+Following such appointment, the Company's Board totalled eight members, all of whom were independent.

-On November 2, 2019, the seismic acquisition of a full broadband marine 3D seismic survey covering approximately 577 km2 of the north portion of the Corentyne block, offshore Guyana was successfully completed.
+On November 2, 2019, the seismic acquisition of a full broadband marine 3D seismic survey covering approximately 577 kilometres of the north portion of the Corentyne block, offshore Guyana was successfully completed.

-On October 18, 2019, the Company renewed its NCIB which had expired on July 17, 2019.
-See "Description of Capital Structure - NCIB."
+On October 18, 2019, the Company renewed a previous NCIB that had previously expired on July 17, 2019.